 - A comprehensive network of multi-parameter sensors at the wastewater treatment plant (WWTP)

-- New sensors for real-time in-situ measurement (e.g. for E.coli measurement – Digital Solution 1)
+- New sensors for real-time in-situ measurements (e.g. for E.coli measurement – Digital Solution 1)

-- Machine learning / statistical correlation to assess contamination risk
+- Machine learning algorithms to predict possible contamination events

 Reuse of treated wastewater for irrigation purposes is a measure to reduce water stress and overexploitation of freshwater resources.
 Early warning systems are useful tools to enhance these practices, processing real-time and off-line data from the WWTP for safe water reuse.
 Current water reuse applications are not yet based on digital solutions that connect providers of safe treated water (WWTPs) with end-users (e.g. farmers) and provide cross-sectoral coordination taking into account water quantity and quality requirements.

 Limitations of current practices